SamuraiWTF/samuraiwtf/README.md

 # samuraiwtf
-Notes: Vagrant plugins used: vagrant-vbguest vagrant-hostsupdater
+Notes: Vagrant plugins used: vagrant-vbguest

 *NOTE: This is an experimental fork of the already experimental build.
 It's **not ready** for general consumption.*